-Individual Taxpayer Identification Number (ITIN)
+What is an Individual Taxpayer Identification Number (ITIN)?

 An ITIN, or Individual Taxpayer Identification Number, is a tax processing number only available for certain nonresident and resident aliens, their spouses, and dependents who cannot get a Social Security Number (SSN).
 It is a 9-digit number, beginning with the number "9".
 Visit the IRS Taxpayer Identification Number page for more information.